 It’s alright to ease your way into returning to your home community.
 An excellent way to do this is at an outpatient center.
 Outpatient programs allow you to set up a treatment plan with an addictions counselor that outlines a specific number of AA or NA meetings you should to attend per week to have the adequate amount of support during this step in your recovery.
 As your needs change, the counselor will reduce your attendance requirement until you complete the program.

 The right treatment center can make all the difference in your recovery.
 As you review each plan, carefully weigh the strengths and weaknesses of each.
 Don’t rush the decision, although time is crucial.
 Making an informed decision is as equally important.
-Consider Concord drug treatment facilities, Concord alcohol treatment facilities and other options outside of town.
+Consider Concord drug and alcohol treatment facilities and other options outside of town.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Concord Drug & Alcohol Detox Centers